barichd/brailleorch/borframework.md

 <h3 id="5-2">5.2 Navigation In The Score</h3>

-When navigating in braille mode, just braille dots are reported.
+When navigating in braille mode, just braille dots are reported, e.g., "1 4 5 6" for a C quarter.
 When navigating in object mode, we must have the following reported:

 - For notes: Note name, value, octave;